 Draft available upon request.

-Impacts of Unconditional Cash Transfers on Single Parenthood (with Lisa A. Gennetian, Katherine Magnuson, Kimberly G. Noble, and Sarah Halpern-Meekin)
+Money or Time?
+Heterogeneous Effects of Unconditional Cash on Parental Investments (with Lisa A. Gennetian, Katherine Magnuson, Hirokazu Yoshikawa, Laura Stilwell, Kimberly G. Noble, and Greg J. Duncan)

 NBER Working Paper w30965 available here.